Uncanny X-Men #141-142

 I always found Wolverine's attitude toward leadership odd.
 He was extraordinarily hostile towards Cyclops, although he often praised him when he wasn't there.
 Yet he became fairly supine about anyone else being the leader.
 One could argue it was a sign of Wolverine maturing, but I always took it that Wolverine simply personally disliked Cyclops for whatever reason (perhaps because Scott had the girl Logan had a crush on).

 Cyclops became the de-facto leader after issue #150.
-I noticed a similar moment to the one you mentioned during the whole Brood saga thing, except he actually apologized to Cyclops without a really legitimate reason.
-In any case he had his miniseries after that, and I recall he became more pleasant and team-player like.
-However Cyclops retired shortly after only to come back briefly, but he and Wolvie has little interaction even during Inferno.
+I noticed a similar moment to the one you mentioned during the whole Brood saga, except he actually apologized to Cyclops.
+In any case he had his miniseries after that, and I recall he became more pleasant and a team-player.
+However Cyclops retired shortly after only to come back briefly, but he and Wolvie had little interaction even during Inferno.

 "She's green and has ram's horns!"

 lol!
 You mean from Uncanny X-Men Annual #4?
 The ram's horns are a headdress.
 As for the green, that was probably just part of the spell to scare the hell out of Nightcrawler & company.
 In later appearances she has normal coloured skin.

 Posted by: Jay Demetrick | August 27, 2013 3:05 AM